mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-2/index.md

 To get the rich stack traces to work consistently, I had to use a tool called `llvm-symbolizer`, which I'd never heard of before.
 Fortunately, `llvm-symbolizer` ships as part of the popular [`llvm_18` Nix package](https://search.nixos.org/packages?channel=24.05&show=llvm_18&from=0&size=50&sort=relevance&type=packages&query=llvm_18), so I included that package in my Nix flake and added an environment variable called `ASAN_SYMBOLIZER_PATH` to point to that binary.

-The changes to my Nix flake are a bit hard to show because they touch several disparate parts of the file, so it's easiest to look at [the diff](https://gitlab.com/mtlynch/fuzz-xpdf/-/compare/06-asan...07-debug-symbols).
+The changes to my Nix flake are hard to show because they touch several disparate parts of the file, so it's easiest to look at [the diff](https://gitlab.com/mtlynch/fuzz-xpdf/-/compare/06-asan...07-debug-symbols).

 With the changes to my Nix flake, I need to enter the Nix dev shell to see rich stack traces, as that will set the proper `ASAN_SYMBOLIZER_PATH` environment value.